choosen/TTRSimulator/README.md

 You can select your own color on mutli color routes, to make the show optimised locomotive usage (with not selected multi paths it shows the earliest solved solution only, not optimal)

-## Bugs
+## Caveats

-- remaining cards are not correctly displayed when all multicolors are selected.
-Some completely used are visible as not used at all.
+- remaining cards column counts based on either solid colors routes or all together if all gray and multicolor routes are manually selected.

 Initial version
 |![screenshot](https://github.com/user-attachments/assets/fdb40635-2ffd-4e86-8e83-3cdd9951f226)